red0124/sgc/README.md

 # Purpose
   - Can be used used anywhere without any dependencies, just the standard library.
   - It is as simple as possible to use.
-  - Can be used on any type of data.
+  - Can be used on any data type.
   - Fast since it does not use **void*** as elements.
   - Memory can be shared.
   - Separate compiling is possible.